-In a perfect world, all business owners would be trained accountants and know exactly which levers to pull, and when, to ensure long-term profitability.
+In a perfect world, all business owners, be they a painting professional or a handyman, would be trained accountants and know exactly which levers to pull, and when, to ensure long-term profitability.

 The Building Blocks of a Balance Sheet